 A: Yes.
+Please note you can apply to the same program in different campuses.
+Also, you can apply to different programs in different campuses.
 With the first application, create a user ID and password.
 Once you complete it, you may return to https://gradapp.gatech.edu/apply/ and log in as a Returning User.
 To submit an entirely new application using the same user ID and password created for the original.
 Please note that a nonrefundable application fee is required for each application.

 - Q: I have previously applied to GT-Atlanta and just learned about the GT-Shenzhen program.
 Can I transfer my application from GT-Atlanta to GT-Shenzhen?

 A: For switching between different campuses of the same program, please see the instructions below:

 -If you had applied to GT-Atlanta MSECE, but want to switch to GT-Shenzhen MSECE, please email email@example.com and copy to firstname.lastname@example.org.

 -If you had applied to GT-Atlanta MSA, but want to switch to GT-Shenzhen MSA, please email email@example.com and copy to firstname.lastname@example.org.

 -If you had applied to GT-Atlanta MSENVE, but want to switch to GT-Shenzhen MSENVE, please email email@example.com and copy to firstname.lastname@example.org.

 The email should include your first name, last name, GTID, your planned enrollment term for GT-Shenzhen (Spring or Fall), and your application reference number, we will then coordinate the transfer of your application.